New York

 To the east of Utica lies Herkimer County, another county that plays a significant role in the region’s cultural landscape.
 Herkimer County is renowned for its natural wonders, including the awe-inspiring Herkimer Diamond Mines.
 Visitors can engage in gem mining or immerse themselves in the stunning beauty of Glimmerglass State Park.
 Additionally, the county boasts a vibrant arts scene, with various galleries and cultural events that showcase local talents.
 For those seeking outdoor adventures or artistic inspiration, Herkimer County offers a wide array of opportunities just a short distance from Utica.

-See also Do Not Disturb New York
+See also Are Ferrets Illegal In New York

 Historical Significance of Utica